 Numbers, dates, and times are written in different formats in different parts of the world.
 The meaning of commas, decimals, and the order of month, date, and year vary from location to location.

 The Text function formats numbers and dates using the language setting of the user.

 Text requires a format string to know how you want to format the number or date.
 This format string can take one of two forms:

 - A global aware enumeration.
 For example, Text( Now(), DateTimeFormat.LongDate ).
 This formula will format the current date in a language appropriate format.
 This method is the preferred way to specify the format string.

 - A custom format string.
 For example, Text( Now(), "[$-en-US]dddd, mmmm dd, yyyy" ) displays the same text as the enumeration when used in the language "en-US".
 The advantage of the custom format string is that you can specify exactly what you want.

 The "[$-en-US]" on the front of the custom format string tells Text in which language to interpret the custom format string.
-This is inserted for you and defaults to your authoring language.
-Normally you will not need to change this.
-It is useful when authors from different languages are editing the same app.
+This string is inserted for you and defaults to your authoring language.
+Normally you won't need to change this string.
+It's useful when authors from different languages are editing the same app.

 The third argument to Text specifies which language to use for the result of the function.
 The default is the language setting of the current user.